• Costuming through Homeschool

 View of Alexandria City Hall, our view from Gadsby's Tavern where I said yes

-Knowing each other for a few years, W became a great friend and confidante during some trials in my life, similar to what he, himself, had previously faced.
+Knowing each other for a few years, W___________ became a great friend and confidante during some trials in my life, similar to what he, himself, had previously faced.

 We talked a lot about what marriage looks like…with our faith in God as the foundation.